 No live animal (domestic or wild) may be brought into, or removed from the Kruger National Park.
 That is why NO PETS ARE ALLOWED here.

 - No raw, wild-animal derived products such as meat, bones, organs and hides may be brought into or removed from the Kruger National Park.

-- Raw meat and diary products may be brought into the Kruger National Park for your own consumption.
+- Raw meat and dairy products may be brought into the Kruger National Park for your own consumption.
 However, no raw products from cloven hoofed animals (milk or meat) will be allowed to leave the Kruger National Park through any of the official South African entrance gates unless it is still packaged in a sealed container identifiably market to confirm its South African origin, source or distributor.

 - Commercially packaged fish and poultry are exempt from these restrictions.

 - Fully processed curios are exempt from these restrictions.